 - Girotra, Karan; Netessine, Serguei.
 "The Risk-Driven Business Model: Four Questions That Will Define Your Company".
 Harvard Business Review Press.
 (2014): 256pp

 - Kabra, Ashish; Belavina, Elena; Girotra, Karan.
-"Bike Share Systems: Accessibility and Availability" Management Science (in preparation).
+"Bike Share Systems: Accessibility and Availability" Management Science. (forthcoming).

 - Kabra, Ashish; Belavina, Elena; Girotra, Karan.
 "Designing Promotions to Scale Marketplaces" (in preparation).